Ferris-Labs/site-draft/content/en/docs/User Guide/user_roles_platform_level.md

 ![](/images/list_users.png)

-**Note that the User Roles on platform level still need to be defined.**
+**Note: that the User Roles on project and application level still need to be defined.**